What are Alerts in MT4, and How to Use Them?

-Alerts in MT4 is a feature that allows to notify users of several events happening in the market.
-For example: traders can use this feature, to get sound alerts upon hitting a certain price level – it enables them to always keep their fingers on the pulse of the market.
+Trade alerts in MT4 is a feature that allows to notify users of several events happening in the market.
+MT4 sounds alerts (alarm) meaning: traders can use this feature, to get sound alerts in Metatrader 4 upon hitting a certain price level – it enables them to always keep their fingers on the pulse of the market.

 Alerts are displayed on the chart and look something like this:

 All the features available to ordinary orders – for example, color change, drag-and-drop by mouse or calling a customization menu by double-clicking – can be applied to alerts.